-- Emergency Alert System (EAS): is a national public warning system that requires broadcasters, cable television systems, wireless cable systems, satellite digital audio radio service (SDARS), and direct broadcast satellite (DBS) providers to provide the communications capability to the President to address the American public during a national emergency.
-The system also may be used by state and local authorities to deliver important emergency information, such as AMBER alerts and weather information targeted to specific areas. (click here for more information).
+- Emergency Alert System (EAS): A national public warning system that requires broadcasters, cable television systems, wireless cable systems, satellite digital audio radio service (SDARS), and direct broadcast satellite (DBS) providers to provide the communications capability to the President to address the American public during a national emergency.
+The system also may be used by state and local authorities to deliver important emergency information, such as AMBER alerts and weather information targeted to specific areas.

-- Wireless Emergency Alert System (WEA/CMAS): is a public safety system that allows customers who own certain wireless phone models and other enabled mobile devices to receive geographically-targeted, text-like messages alerting them of imminent threats to safety in their area.
-These are not push notifications, but rather radio broadcasts coming from a cell tower.
-Instead of there being only two sides to the cell network – the voice side and the data side – there’s a third side the cellular network carriers don’t advertise: Radio Broadcast – sent to every cell phone within close proximity to the cell tower.
-So, they’re not push notifications, they’re not SMS messages – they’re radio broadcasts.
-For example: If 80,000 people are in a stadium watching a football game, every person there will receive the message - along with every other person within close proximity to the cell tower - no cascading of sending out the messages.
-Everyone will instantly receive the notification. (click here for more information)
+- Wireless Emergency Alert System (WEA/CMAS): A public safety system that allows customers who own certain wireless phone models and other enabled mobile devices to receive geographically-targeted, text-like messages that alert them of imminent threats to safety in their area.
+These are not push notifications, but rather radio broadcasts that come from a cell tower.
+Instead of there being only two sides to the cell network – the voice side and the data side – there is a third side the cellular network carriers don’t advertise, Radio Broadcast, sent to every cell phone within close proximity to the cell tower.
+So, they are not push notifications, they are not SMS messages – they are radio broadcasts.
+For example: If 80,000 people are in a stadium watching a football game, every person there will receive the message, along with every other person within close proximity to the cell tower, no cascading of sending out the messages.
+Everyone will instantly receive the notification.

-- NOAA Weather Radio (NWEM): is a nationwide network of radio stations broadcasting continuous weather information directly from the nearest National Weather Service office.
-NWR broadcasts official Weather Service warnings, watches, forecasts and other hazard information 24 hours a day, 7 days a week including natural (such as earthquakes or avalanches), environmental (such as chemical releases or oil spills), and public safety (such as AMBER alerts or 911 Telephone outages). (click here for more information)
+- NOAA Weather Radio (NWEM): A nationwide network of radio stations that broadcast continuous weather information directly from the nearest National Weather Service office.
+NWR broadcasts official Weather Service warnings, watches, forecasts, and other hazard information 24 hours a day, 7 days a week including natural (such as earthquakes or avalanches), environmental (such as chemical releases or oil spills), and public safety (such as AMBER alerts or 911 Telephone outages).

-- Internet Services: the ability to receive (consume) IPAWS notifications and send them out to other devices.
-In respect to Regroup, the internet services channel gives us the ability to receive automated weather alerts from NOAA as well as notifications sent from other COG’s (other IPAWS alerting authorities).
+- Internet Services: These services have the ability to receive (consume) IPAWS notifications and send them out to other devices.
+With respect to Regroup, the internet services channel gives us the ability to receive automated weather alerts from NOAA as well as notifications sent from other COGs (other IPAWS alerting authorities).